 Calm: In Self-Reg, a physiological and emotional state of low tension which, combined with alertness, is the ideal state for learning, social engagement and thinking

 Knowing what calm feels like: The ability to sense when you are in a state of high-tension and what it feels like to be in low tension

 Canalization: The process of developing entrenched patterns of behaviour that may or may not be adaptive

 Co-regulation: Occurs when a caregiver regulates another’s physiological state via voice, facial expressions, body language, and gestures activating dynamic feedback loops up and down the vagus nerve (Porges, 2018)

-Co-Reg: A shared state of calmness between individuals within which we reframe the other’s behaviour, identify and reduce their stresses, and help them shift from maladaptive to restorative modes of self-regulation
+Co-Reg: A shared state of calmness between individuals within which, as a result of our understanding of Self-Reg, we reframe the other’s behaviour, identify and reduce their stresses, and help them shift from maladaptive to restorative modes of self-regulation.

 Cortisol: A hormone released by the adrenal gland in response to stress.
 Cortisol regulates and influences many changes that occur in the body when the stress response system is activated, including the release and consumption of adrenocorticotropic hormone (ACTH) and corticotropin-releasing hormone (CRH).

 Deprived environment: A child development environment lacking in the kinds of physical, emotional, cognitive, social and cultural stimulation and experiences that are most conducive to optimal human development